ErrorNoInternet/msi-klc/README.md

 # msi-klc
-A tool written in Rust that allows you to control your MSI laptop keyboard light.
+A tool that allows you to control the backlight of your MSI SteelSeries laptop keyboard.
 Tested on the MSI GE60 2PE laptop running Arch Linux.
 Supports 3 regions, 8 predefined colors, and RGB/hex colors.
 Wave/breathe animations can be created yourself using shell scripts.

 ## Installation